nicklausbrown/data-science-platform-requirements/index.md

 ## Production monitoring system
 ### Implementation Details
 - Reads directly from all model inference system output streams
-- Has access to production model training platforms to be able to trigger retraining
+- Has access to [production model training](#production-training-platform) to be able to trigger retraining
 - Has access to git repos or configuration management solution to perform a model version update for retrained models (this then triggers an inference deployment build/test/approval workflow)
-- Has access to feature data sources to support data drift monitoring
+- Has access to [feature data sources](#feature-store-for-models) to support data drift monitoring
 - Performs data drift monitoring on incoming inference data compared to schema definitions on the input features for all production models
 - Tracks concept for all models in production and can trigger retraining
 - Tracks “staleness” for models either via concept drift or that is manually specified for a model component
-- Provides alerting functionality via email, teams, etc.
+- Provides alerting functionality via email, teams, slack, etc.
 - Monitors performance and SLA requirements such as defined budget, component/pipeline runtime, exception tolerance, batch prediction delivery time
 - Performs monitoring on data source dependency changes which alerts when a model has lost support for a feature from a dataset
 - Persists all monitoring data for later more complex analysis